sulfura3/cordova-plugin-firebasex/README.md

 If the notification message arrives while the app is in the background/not running, it will be displayed as a system notification.

-By default, no callback is made to the plugin when the message arrives while the app is not in the foreground, since the display of the notification is entirely handled by the operating system.
-However, there are platform-specific circumstances where a callback can be made when the message arrives and the app is in the background that don't require user interaction to receive the message payload - see [Android background notifications](#android-background-notifications) and [iOS background notifications](#ios-background-notifications) for details.

 If the user taps the system notification, this launches/resumes the app and the notification title, body and optional data payload is passed to the [onMessageReceived](#onMessageReceived) callback.
 When the `onMessageReceived` is called in response to a user tapping a system notification while the app is in the background/not running, it will be passed the property `tap: "background"`.

+By default, no callback is made to the plugin when the message arrives while the app is not in the foreground, since the display of the notification is entirely handled by the operating system.
+However, there are platform-specific circumstances where a callback can be made, when a message arrives while the app is in the background or is inactive, that doesn't require user interaction to receive the message payload - see [Android background notifications](#android-background-notifications) and [iOS background notifications](#ios-background-notifications) for details.

 ## Foreground notifications